 Abortion Without Instruction or Support

 Though the pills were as advertised, none of them came with instructions for proper use.
 This leaves women seeking abortions to look for instructions elsewhere.
 Online abortion instructions aren’t always reliable.
 Some searches for abortion assistance may redirect to anti-choice websites filled with inaccurate information and scare tactics.
-The wrong dose of an otherwise safe pill can be dangerous.
+Th.
 Likewise, women with certain medical conditions or very advanced pregnancies cannot safely use an abortion pill.
 Women who are desperate enough to illegally seek online abortion pills may be desperate enough to use those pills without researching their use.
 In some cases, women who know their pregnancy has progressed too far may opt for a medication abortion out of desperation.

 While instructions on the proper use of the pill won’t prevent all improper uses, they can act as a barrier to dangerous use.